 The following steps should be taken before shipping any potentially regulated item:

 - Contact EHS.
 EHS will work with you to determine if your items are subject to the regulations and if so, provide training and guidance on packaging, documentation and agency permits required for your shipment.
-Regulations are regularly updated so it is important that even experienced shippers contact EHS for consultation periodically.
+Regulations are regularly updated so it is important that even experienced shippers periodically contact EHS for consultation.

 - Procure packaging for your shipment.
 EHS is happy to provide any required labels when needed, but the shipper must provide proper packaging.
 It is advised that new packaging materials be purchased for the shipment of regulated items.

-- Submit the Material Shipping Form two business days prior to shipment.
+- Submit the Material Shipping Form no less than two business days prior to shipment.
 This form notifies EHS that potentially regulated materials are leaving the University.
-EHS will contact you about your shipment to make sure that you have training, packaging and documentation in order for your items.
+EHS will contact you about your shipment to make sure that you have training, packaging and documentation for your items.
 Submitting this form in a timely matter facilitates the prompt shipping of your item.
 Once approved, EHS will respond to your form submission and copy MailTech so they know this shipment is approved.
 Include at copy of this email response with your package to MailTech or your package will not be picked up or shipped out by MailTech.

 Ready to Ship?